Bollywood veterans make a comeback | ExBulletin

 Bollywood veterans make a comeback

-Bombay: Age is just a number is a line that Bollywood, which until recently focused on writing roles only for its young stars, is now taking seriously.
-Many veterans are set to return to the screen in the coming months.
+Age is just a number is a line that Bollywood, which until recently focused on writing roles only for its young stars, is now taking seriously.
+A slew of veterans are set to return to the screen in the coming months.

 Lately, many veterans have left an impact in Hindi films.
-Whether it was Neena Gupta and Gajraj Rao’s flawless play in the 2018 hit, “Badhaai Ho” or Kamini Kaushal in the 2019 megahit “Kabir Singh”, or even Mithun Chakraborty in “The Tashkent Files”, the veteran showed that he could be the boss if given the right roles, not to mention Amitabh Bachchan and his constant stream of outings that have continued over the years.
+Whether it was Neena Gupta and Gajraj Rao’s flawless play in the 2018 hit, “Badhaai Ho” or Kamini Kaushal in the 2019 megahit “Kabir Singh”, or even Mithun Chakraborty in “The Tashkent Files”, the veterans have shown that they can be the boss if given the right roles, not to mention Amitabh Bachchan and his constant stream of outings that have continued over the years.

-Here is the list of some names that are all set to come back and set the screen on fire in upcoming projects.
+The IANS lists some names that are all set to return and set the screen on fire in upcoming projects.

 Veteran actress Zeenat Aman, who has always captivated the nation’s imagination with her stunning screen presence, is set to be seen in an upcoming murder mystery “Margaon: The Closed File”.
 The film pays homage to Agatha Christie’s kind of work and features the 69-year-old actress as the head of an Anglo-Indian family.
 She is an independent woman, a mother and an entrepreneur.